good-good-create/DroidPalette/README.md

 Input: the APK file of the problematic app to be repaired and its detection results (detected by Xbot)</br>
 Output: a new APK file repaired by DroidPalette</br>

-All Optional Parameters of SetDroid
+All Optional Parameters of DroidPalette
 - `report_path`: The path to Xbot's detection results.
 - `apk_path`: The path to the problematic APK file.
 - `apk_all_name`: The name of the APK file to be repaired.